internetarchive/sandcrawler/proposals/2019_ingest.md

 to an automated system to have them archived and inserted into fatcat with as little manual effort as possible.

+## Use Cases and Workflows

+### Unpaywall Example

+As a motivating example, consider how unpaywall crawls are done today:

+- download and archive JSON dump from unpaywall. transform and filter into a TSV with DOI, URL, release-stage columns.
+- filter out previously crawled URLs from this seed file, based on last dump, with the intent of not repeating crawls unnecessarily
+- run heritrix3 crawl, usually by sharding seedlist over multiple machines. after crawl completes:
+    - backfill CDX PDF subset into hbase (for future de-dupe)
+    - generate CRL files etc and upload to archive items
+- run arabesque over complete crawl logs. this takes time, is somewhat manual, and has scaling issues past a few million seeds
+- depending on source/context, run fatcat import with arabesque results
+- periodically run GROBID (and other transforms) over all new harvested files

+Issues with this are:

+- seedlist generation and arabesque step are toilsome (manual), and arabesque likely has metadata issues or otherwise "leaks" content
+- brozzler pipeline is entirely separate
+- results in re-crawls of content already in wayback, in particular links between large corpuses

+New plan:

+- download dump, filter, transform into ingest requests (mostly the same as before)
+- load into ingest-request SQL table. only new rows (unique by source, type, and URL) are loaded. run a SQL query for new rows from the source with URLs that have not been ingested
+- (optional) pre-crawl bulk/direct URLs using heritrix3, as before, to reduce later load on SPN
+- run ingest script over the above SQL output. ingest first hits CDX/wayback, and falls back to SPNv2 (brozzler) for "hard" requests, or based on URL. ingest worker handles file metadata, GROBID, any other processing. results go to kafka, then SQL table
+- either do a bulk fatcat import (via join query), or just have workers continuously import into fatcat from kafka ingest feed (with various quality checks)

 ## Request/Response Schema

 For now, plan is to have a single request type, and multiple similar but